bruce-hill/tomo/docs/metamethods.md

 ## Generic Metamethods

-Due to the presence of pointers, arrays, tables, and functions, there are potentially a very large number of metamethods that would be required if _every_ type had its own set of metamethods.
+Due to the presence of pointers, lists, tables, and functions, there are potentially a very large number of metamethods that would be required if _every_ type had its own set of metamethods.
 To reduce the amount of generated code, Tomo uses generic metamethods, which are general-purpose functions that take an object pointer and a type info struct pointer that has metadata about the object's type.
 That metadata is added automatically at compile time and used to perform the appropriate operations.
-As an example, every array follows the same logic when performing comparisons, except that each item is compared using the item's comparison function.
-Therefore, we can compile a single array comparison function and reuse it for each type of array if we pass in some metadata about how to compare the array's items.
+As an example, every list follows the same logic when performing comparisons, except that each item is compared using the item's comparison function.
+Therefore, we can compile a single list comparison function and reuse it for each type of list if we pass in some metadata about how to compare the list's items.

 When possible, we avoid calling metamethods (for example, doing fixed-sized integer comparisons does not require calling a function), but metamethods are